Are you currently studying to become a Speech pathologist and are looking to get hands on experience working with clients?

 How does it work?

-You will receive an hour of one-on-one supervision with a qualified therapist every month as well as a meeting/PD session with a senior therapist once a term.
+You will receive an hour of one-on-one supervision with a qualified therapist every month, in-session supervision with a senior therapist once a term, and access to support and resources.

 Benefits of being a therapy assistant:

-- Supervisors on clinical placements always comment on the strengths they see in students who are working as therapy assistants and tend to mark them higher than other students.
+• Stronger placements: Supervisors on clinical placements always comment on the confidence and strengths they see in students who are working as therapy assistants.

 The essential criteria include: